mytiki/client-library-ios/README.md

 ## Example App

-To see a simple implementation of the TIKI Client library in a Capacitor + Vue.js app, check the [Example App](https://github.com/tiki/publish-client-ios/tree/main/Example).
+To see a simple implementation of the TIKI Client library, check the [Example App](https://github.com/tiki/publish-client-ios/tree/main/Example).

 # Contributing